studiowebux/petitedb/README.md

 **Example:**

-see `demo/` directory, there are 3 examples.
+see `demo/` directory, there are many examples.

 ---